-Unlike with a job interview, clients aren't interested in where you worked previously or where you went to college.
+Unlike a typical job interview, clients aren't interested in where you worked previously or where you went to college.
 They want to see tangible examples of the type of work you do and the results you can get.

+If you are just starting out, it can be hard to put together a portfolio from scratch.
 One way to fill out your portfolio is by volunteering to manage a local fundraiser or charity's social channels.
 Not only will you be doing a good deed, but if you put time and effort in, you might grow their engagement and following substantially and net yourself a prize portfolio piece.